-And, when it comes to designing your own invitations, there are a few key considerations to keep in mind.
-From weddings and baby showers to housewarming parties to intimate dinner soirees, each type of party comes with its own unique set of invitation etiquette.
+And, when it comes to creating your own invitations, there are a few key considerations to keep in mind.
+From wedding and baby shower invitations, to intimate dinner soiree or housewarming invites, each type of party comes with its own unique set of etiquette.
 To ensure your guests are clear on what to expect from your event, it’s important to factor this invitation etiquette into not only the text but also the design.

 Getting engaged is an exciting moment in any couple’s relationship and many people choose to throw a party to celebrate the special occasion.
 If you are creating your own engagement party invitation, there are a few design considerations to pay attention to.
 Firstly, your invitation should be romantic—this is a celebration of love, after all!

 Design tip: Cursive and script fonts tend to evoke a romantic feel, as do muted and pastel colors.
 You may also want to experiment with icons like rings, hearts and cupid’s arrows, as these are emblematic of a romantic union.

 This engagement party invitation has used the bow and arrow in a clever way, placing it in between the names of the couple It also uses a muted color scheme, flower border, and cursive font to create an elegant and romantic feel.

 Your engagement party should also encapsulate the unique bond between you and your partner.
 There is no relationship exactly like yours, and this should shine through in your invitation.
 For example, if you bonded over your love of home-brewed beer, consider using this tidbit in your engagement party design by incorporating icons of beer glasses.